EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-how-to-hackathon.md

 * take care of your body
 * always have a goal
-* always prioritize work toward goal
+* always prioritize work toward that goal

 Leave your suggestions below!